Trajectory of Comet Elenin through the inner solar system. Image credit: NASA/JPL-Caltech.

-Comet Elenin, also known by its International Astronomical Union designation as C/2010 X1, is a long-period comet which will reach perihelion – its point of closest approach to the Sun – on September 10, 2011, at a distance of 72 million km (45 million miles or 0.48 AU, where an AU is an astronomical unit) from the Sun.
-On October 16, 2011, it will make its closest approach to the Earth at a distance of about 34.9 million km (21.7 million miles or 0.233 AU).
+Comet Elenin, also known by its International Astronomical Union designation as C/2010 X1, is a long-period comet which reached perihelion – its point of closest approach to the Sun – on September 10, 2011, at a distance of 72 million km (45 million mi or 0.48 AU), where an AU is an astronomical unit) from the Sun.
+On 16 October 2011, made its closest approach to the Earth at a distance of about 34.9 million km (21.7 million mi or 0.233 AU).

 As for what comet Elenin will look like from Earth when at its closest or brightest, that is hard to say.
 Although astronomers know exactly what path Elenin will follow, what it will look like in the night sky is more unpredictable.
 It depends on the exact nature of the comet and how its surface materials behave as they are heated up by the warning rays of the Sun.
 Given its fairly small size, Elenin is not likely to be a particularly bright comet.
 It may come as a disappointment to many people given all the publicity that it has received, especially with regard to with Doomsday scenarios.